WemXPro/documentation/developers/services.md

 Here are some examples of how you can create config values for your Service.
 The key should be unique to your service.

-For the key, you should use the lower name of your service, followed by the key i.e example::hostname
+For the key field, you should use the lower name of your service, followed by the key i.e example::hostname where example is the same of the service, and hostname is the key

 ```php
     /**